Slavery and Human Trafficking Policy

 Supply Chain

 We operate a supplier policy and maintain a preferred supplier/subcontractor list.
 We endeavour to place contract/orders with local companies where practicable.
 We conduct due diligence on all suppliers before allowing them to become a preferred supplier, this includes them completing a questionnaire and supplying details which relate to the Modern Slavery Act.
 We have a zero-tolerance approach to slavery and human trafficking and expect our suppliers and contractors to uphold the same values.
-We will not conduct business knowingly with anyone engaged in slavery and human trafficking practices, our anti-slavery policy forms part of our contract with all suppliers and they are required to confirm that no part of their business operation is in breach of this policy.
+We will not conduct business knowingly with anyone engaged in slavery and human trafficking practices, our anti-slavery policy forms part of our contract with all suppliers and they are required to confirm that no part of their business operation is in

 Further Steps